pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 ./src/attack_plot.sh
 ```

+It will try a lot of attacks with a different number of traces to create a plot just like the ones used in the paper.
+The final plots will be located in `plots_filt_lh1e6` for the nRF52, the nRF51 and the STM32, but in `plots` for the ATmega (on the Arduino).

-4. Save the plots for the non-profiled attacks performance:
+4. Perform the same as the previous one, but for the non-profiled attacks:

 ```bash
 ./src/attack_plot_cra.sh
 ```

-The final plots will be located in `plots_filt_lh1e6` for the nRF52, the nRF51 and the STM32, but in `plots` for the ATmega (on the Arduino).

 # Clean